inlinedio/ikv-store/README.md

 Reach out to ***onboarding[@]inlined.io*** for any provisioning related questions or support.

 ## Getting Started with Java
 In this section we go over some code samples about how to use IKV's client library in your Java project.
+Please reach out to *onboarding[@]inlined.io* for any support/questions related to usage.

 #### Installation
 `ikv-java-client` is hosted with Github Packages, add dependency to your Gradle/Maven Java project.
 Make sure to use the latest version from [package list](https://github.com/inlinedio?tab=packages&repo_name=ikv-store).
 ```